 \end{prop} \begin{proof} This being local in the fpqc topology on $S$, we may assume that $S$ is quasi-compact and $\rho_{\mathrm{reg}}$ is in $\Rep'(G)(S)$, then $G_{T}/T$ satisfies $\mathrm{HYP}'(\omega^{\circ})$ for every quasi-compact $T$ over $S$ and the proposition easily follows from the previous one. \end{proof}

 It remains to give some cases where our assumptions are met. \begin{defn} A reductive group $G$ over $S$ is called isotrivial if and only if there exists a covering $\{S_{i}\rightarrow S\}$ by finite étale morphisms such that each $G_{S_{i}}$ is splittable. \end{defn} For tori, this definition is slightly more general than that given in \cite[IX 1.1]{SGA3.2}, which requires a single finite étale cover $S'\rightarrow S$.
-If $S$ is quasi-compact, both notions coincide.
+If $S$ is quasi-compact or connected, both notions coincide.
 For arbitrary reductive groups, \cite[XXIV 4.1]{SGA3.3r} only defines local and semi-local isotriviality.
-If $S$ is local, these two notions coincide with ours. \begin{prop} If $S$ is local and geometrically unibranch, then $G$ is isotrivial.\end{prop} \begin{proof} We may assume that $G$ is a torus by \cite[XXIV 4.1.5]{SGA3.3r}.
-We then have to show that the connected components of $R=\underline{\Hom}_{S}(G,\mathbb{G}_{m,S})$ are open and finite over $S$ by \cite[X 5.11]{SGA3.1r}, and this follows from~Proposition~\ref{prop:RepGspCaseTorus} and Lemma~\ref{lem:StructQuasIsoTwistedSch}.\end{proof} \begin{prop} $(1)$ If $S=\Spec(A)$ for a Prüfer domain $A$ and $\rho\in\Rep(G)(S)$,
+If $S$ is local, these two notions coincide with ours. \begin{prop} If $S$ is local and either geometrically unibranch or henselian, then every reductive group $G$ over $S$ is isotrivial.\end{prop} \begin{proof} We may assume that $G$ is a torus by \cite[XXIV 4.1.5]{SGA3.3r}.
+We then have to show that the connected components of $R=\underline{\Hom}_{S}(G,\mathbb{G}_{m,S})$ are open and finite over $S$ by \cite[X 5.11]{SGA3.1r}, and this follows from proposition~\ref{prop:RepGspCaseTorus} and lemma~\ref{lem:StructQuasIsoTwistedSch}.
+The henselian case also follows directly from~\cite[X 4.6]{SGA3.2} or \cite[XXIV 1.21]{SGA3.3r}.\end{proof} \begin{prop} $(1)$ If $S=\Spec(A)$ for a Prüfer domain $A$ and $\rho\in\Rep(G)(S)$,

-$(2)$ A split reductive group over a quasi-compact $S$ satisfies $\mathrm{HYP}'(\omega^{\circ})$
+$(2)$ A split reductive group over a quasi-compact $S$ satisfies $\mathrm{HYP}'(\omega^{\circ})$.

-$(3)$ An isotrivial reductive group over a quasi-compact $S$ satisfies $\mathrm{HYP}(\omega^{\circ})$
+$(3)$ An isotrivial reductive group over a quasi-compact $S$ satisfies $\mathrm{HYP}(\omega^{\circ})$.

-$(4)$ A reductive group over any $S$ satisfies $\mathrm{HYP}(V^{\circ})$\end{prop} \begin{proof} $(1)$ is exactly \cite[Corollary 5.10]{We04}.
+$(4)$ A reductive group over any $S$ satisfies $\mathrm{HYP}(V^{\circ})$.\end{prop} \begin{proof} $(1)$ is exactly \cite[Corollary 5.10]{We04}.
 For $(2)$, we may assume that $G$ is of constant type \cite[XXII 2.8]{SGA3.3r}, thus isomorphic \cite[XXIII 5.2]{SGA3.3r} to the base change of a reductive group $G_{0}$ over $\Spec(\mathbb{Z})$ \cite[XXV 1.2]{SGA3.3r} to which $(1)$ now applies.
 Obviously $(2)\Rightarrow(3)$, and $(2)\Rightarrow(4)$ by \cite[XXII 2.3]{SGA3.3r}. \end{proof}

-Together with Theorem$\,$\ref{thm:RecThm}, Proposition~\ref{Pro:Aut(w0)G(w0)F(w0)} and \ref{Pro:Aut(V0)G(V0)F(V0)} give many cases where automorphisms or $\Gamma$-graduations automatically extend from $\omega^{\circ}$ or $V^{\circ}$ to $\omega$ or $V$.
+Together with theorem$\,$\ref{thm:RecThm}, proposition~\ref{Pro:Aut(w0)G(w0)F(w0)} and \ref{Pro:Aut(V0)G(V0)F(V0)} give many cases where automorphisms or $\Gamma$-graduations automatically extend from $\omega^{\circ}$ or $V^{\circ}$ to $\omega$ or $V$.
 Assuming that $S$ is quasi-compact, we will now do something similar for $\Gamma$-filtrations.